import warnings

 coord : `astropy.coordinates.SkyCoord`

-Astropy SkyCoord object with the vector origin -> observer at the given time.
+Astropy SkyCoord object with the vector from origin to spacecraft at

 """